Monarch (comics): Armageddon 2001

 Chosen by Monarch to take part in a time-travel experiment, Matthew Ryder travels back to the DC Universe of 1991.
 Ryder decides to find out who Monarch really was and, if possible, kill him before he can rise to power.
 As he travels through the rift, his body mutates into a form of living temporal energy, and upon arriving at his destination, he takes the name Waverider.

-Although Waverider uses his abilities to look into the possible future(s) of various characters, he cannot pinpoint who will become Monarch.
+Although Waverider uses his abilities to look into the possible future of various characters, he cannot pinpoint who will become Monarch.
 Eventually, however, he accidentally comes into physical contact with Captain Atom, unleashing a storm of temporal energy that opens a gate to the future through which Monarch emerges.
 Monarch, it seems, has been monitoring Waverider's every move in the past ever since he left the future, and was waiting for the perfect time to travel back and stop Waverider from erasing Monarch from existence.

 In a subsequent battle with the Justice League, Monarch retreats, taking Dawn Granger, the current Dove, with him.
 Hank Hall follows and catches up to him just in time to see Dawn killed in front of his eyes.
-Being created as two beings whose natures were supposed to be in balance, Hank becomes enraged when his partner's pacifist nature can no longer contain his warlike spirit.
-He beats the Monarch to death, only to learn the horrible truth: he is the one who will be the Monarch of the future.
+Being created as two beings whose natures were supposed to be in balance, Hank beats Monarch to death, only to learn that he is Monarch's past self.